Paul-B98/python-project-template/README.md

 ## Getting Started

 > [!NOTE]
 > Use the included dev container to automatically install all the necessary dev tools and dependencies.
+To use this you first need to install docker under Linux or WSL2 under windows.

 1. **Clone the repository:**
     ```sh